 Treated fibers are those that have a flame retardant chemical that’s applied during the fiber forming process.
 As a result, it makes the fibers, flame resistant fibers.
 Fabrics made from treated fibers are flame resistant for the life of the garment.
 The flame retardant chemical can’t be removed by normal wear or laundering.
 The garment would no longer be flame resistant only if it becomes torn or soiled to the degree that the soil won’t wash out.

 One fiber type is a treated 100% rayon.
-Lenzing FR® is a man-made cellulosic fiber made by Lenzing AG.
+Lenzing FR® is a synthetic cellulosic fiber made by Lenzing AG.
 These fibers get treated in the fiber forming process and are flame resistant forever.

 What are Inherent Fabrics and Fibers?

-Inherent fabrics and fibers do not need to be chemically treated.
+You don't need to treat inherent fabrics and fibers with chemicals.
 The FR properties are an essential characteristic of the fiber chemistry.
-Once again these fibers are FR fibers, but from creation of the fibers.
+Once again these fibers are FR fibers, but from the point of manufacturing of the fibers.
 Both inherent fabrics and fibers cannot lose their flame resistant properties from normal wear or laundering.
 The garment will keep its flame resistant characteristics throughout its life.

 Modacrylic fibers are the most popular inherent fibers.
-They are primarily used in blends with other inherent flame resistant fibers.
+They are most often found in blends with other inherent flame resistant fibers.
 The modacrylic fibers are often combined with various percentages of lyocell, para-aramid or polyamide imide fibers.
 These combinations make a durable fabric that meets NFPA 70E CAT2 and NFPA 2112 standards.
 Another popular inherent fiber is NOMEX.
 In clothing applications, NOMEX comes as a stand alone fiber or often in a blend with KEVLAR.

 Inherent fabrics and fibers are found in petrochemical, electrical and utility industries.
 Another popular application is firefighter station wear and turn out gear.
 Most inherent fabrics and fibers are not recommended for use in welding operations or around molten substances.
 Caring for inherent fabrics and fibers is the same as the treated types.
 Soft water is recommended as hard water contains mineral salts that can leave insoluble deposits on the fabric.
 These deposits could negate the flame resistant properties of the garment.
 Chlorine bleach is also not recommended as it will weaken the fabric.

-This information is provided by Bulwark, a leader in the flame resistant garment industry.
+Bulwark provides much of this information as a leader in the flame resistant garment industry.
 This is also not necessarily an endorsement of Bulwark.
 There are other brands that manufacture high-quality flame resistant garments as well.
 The most important thing to understand is what fabrics and fibers build the garments that keep you safe while on the job.
-If you would like to schedule a consultation, let us know.
+If you would like to schedule a demo of our private uniform store software, click the link below.
 We can make it easier for you to put your team in the proper safety apparel.

 Topics: Flame Resistant